 Des Moines University is supportive of healthcare providers who choose to actively participate in the education of our students by offering excellent clinical training opportunities.
-Preceptors not only transmit skills but are mentors who convey the core values that are important to Des Moines University: accountability, collaboration, honesty, inclusiveness, and wellness.
+Preceptors transmit skills and are mentors who convey the core values important to Des Moines University: accountability, collaboration, honesty, inclusiveness, and wellness.
 Preceptors do what no textbook or classroom can accomplish.
-The students benefit from the community-based experience while preceptors benefit from integrating new ideas and techniques into their practices that are currently being taught in academic health sciences institutions.
+The students benefit from the community-based experience, while preceptors benefit from integrating new ideas and techniques into their practices currently being taught in academic health sciences institutions.
 Join us for a series of educational opportunities which provide precepting pearls to aid in shaping the next generation of clinicians.

 - Name the standards/documents (COCA/LCME) that speak to teacher-student boundaries.